 Find the pieces of the tooth, store them for possible reattachment, and rinse the mouth out.
 Apply an ice pack to reduce swelling if necessary, and be sure to cover the remaining part of your tooth with sugar-free gum or dental wax to prevent cuts within your mouth.
 Our team will do the best we can to salvage the tooth, but if it has sustained too much damage, we may need to consider extracting it.

 Once you locate the tooth, pick it up by the crown—not the root.
-Gently rinse it off and put it back into the socket or hold it between your cheek and gums until you arrive at our office.
+Gently rinse it off and put it back into the socket or hold it between your cheek and gums until you arrive at our dental office.
 It is critical that you come as soon as you can, preferably within an hour, if you want to save the natural tooth.

-Preventing Dental Emergencies
+How to Prevent Dental Emergencies

 Your emergency dentist in Parsippany will provide rapid treatment to get you out of pain and on with your life sooner, rather than later.
 However, you can avoid many dental emergencies altogether by taking these steps:

-- Brushing and flossing your teeth every day.
+Brushing and flossing your teeth every day.

-- Visiting Rauchberg Dental Group twice every year for checkups and cleanings.
+Visiting Rauchberg Dental Group twice every year for checkups and cleanings.

-- Wearing a mouthguard when you play sports.
+Wearing a mouthguard when you play sports.

-- Using the proper tools to open packaging instead of your teeth.
+Using the proper tools to open packaging instead of your teeth.

-- Avoiding chewing on ice, pens, popcorn kernels, etc.
+Avoiding chewing on ice, pens, popcorn kernels, etc.

 The Cost of a Dental Emergency

-Dental Emergency FAQs
+Dental Emergency Frequently Asked Questions

 Are you worried about what steps to take in case you experience a dental emergency?
-When you contact our team at Rauchberg Dental Group, we’ll walk you through first-aid steps over the phone and make sure that you ger the immediate dental care that you need.
+When you contact our team at Rauchberg Dental Group, we’ll walk you through first-aid steps over the phone and make sure that you get the immediate dental care that you need.
 We’ve also answered some common questions that we receive from our patients below, for your convenience.